pfgithub/scpl/docs/actions/showinblindsquare.md

 ## Show in BlindSquare / ShowinBlindSquare (internally `is.workflow.actions.showinblindsquare`)

+> This action is not yet complete.
+Some arguments may be missing.

-> This action requires that Shortcuts has permission to use WFURLOpenResource,[object Object].
+> This action requires that Shortcuts has permission to use WFURLOpenResource,[object Object],[object Object].

 ## description